squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 ![kitchen sink](./kitchen-sink.png)

-This VCO contains a sinewave oscillator that can do "through zero linear FM", with an ADSR, a wave-shaper, and a bunch of VCAs.
+Kitchen Sink is a VCO that contains a sinewave oscillator that can do "through zero linear FM", with an ADSR, a wave-shaper, and a bunch of VCAs.
 If you are familiar with the FM OP VCO, it's a lot like that, with the addition of the wave-shaper and a VCO sync input.

 The ability to do FM along with other classic forms of synthesis gives quite a wide palette of sounds that would typically require many more modules to achieve.